rbeardow/let-it-not-snow/README.md

-let-it-not-snow
+Let It Not Snow
 ===============

-A userscript to remove sports "news" from Australian newspapers.
+A userscript to remove sports "news" from Australian news websites.